Dirt Road Opera's journey began back in 2016 when Rachel Matkin and Barry Mathers once again teamed up to make music.

-At age 14, he started playing professionally in a small-town nightclub, as well for corporate functions.
+At age 14, he started playing professionally in a small-town nightclub, as well as for corporate functions.

 While living in Vancouver, Jim started honing his studio experience by playing bass and keyboards for jingle work and demo sessions for various artists.

-He was soon picked up to work on sessions with artists such as Doug Bennett (solo album), Idle Eyes, Payolas and Jim Foster.
+He was soon picked up to work on sessions with artists such as Doug Bennett (solo album), Idle Eyes, Payolas, and Jim Foster.
 Jim toured with Jim Foster in support of Loverboy and Mister Mister.
-He then joined with the Patricia Conroy band for four years of performing, touring and recording.
+He then joined the Patricia Conroy band for four years of performing, touring, and recording.
 Along the way, Jim played with Johnny Depp (21 Jump Street years) and Debby Harry.